RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

 ----

-Tentative features for Spyder 5 (February 2020)
+Tentative features for Spyder 5 (June 2020)

 * Python 3 only
 * New "Viewer" pane to display HTML content